 I have a gazillion questions in my inbox but this email jumped out at me:

-When a man (or a woman) makes statements like this, these are what I call your golden opt out moments or ‘windows of opportunity’.
-If you have boundaries, values, an awareness about red flags and a reasonable level of self-esteem, a warning statement like this will make you very uncomfortable and bring you back down to earth with a bump.
-And it is a warning statement and when you hear it, it’s time to get out of the relationship and suffer the short-term pain for the long term gain.
+When a man (or a woman) makes statements like this, these are what I call your golden opt-out moments or ‘windows of opportunity‘.
+If you have boundaries, values, awareness about red flags and a reasonable level of self-esteem, a warning statement like this will make you very uncomfortable.
+It will bring you back down to earth with a bump.
+And it is a warning statement.
+It’s time to get out of the relationship and suffer the short-term pain for the long-term gain.

 He is giving you a chance to get out now while you can.

 He’s also telling you who he is and trying to make you be real about him and the relationship so that you can opt out.

 When a man says ‘ I can’t give you what you want’ he’s saying ‘I can’t give you what you want.
 I’m also not prepared to give you what you want so please stop wanting from me and move on.’

 That’s it.
 He means exactly what he says.

 This man already knows his capacity or what he is prepared to give.
 He’s also wise enough to recognise that you want more than what is on offer.
 There’s nothing mysterious about what he’s saying – he’s giving you a heads up and a warning.